-TMR surgery involves transfer of severed brachial nerves to new target muscles – muscles that are biomechanically redundant because of the amputation.
+TMSKR surgery involves transfer of severed brachial nerves to new target muscles – muscles that are biomechanically redundant because of the amputation.

-TMR makes prosthesis control more intuitive because the transferred brachial nerves carry control signals intended for the missing limb: attempts to move the missing limb generate EMG signals that can be used to control corresponding movements in a prosthesis.
+TMSKR makes prosthesis control more intuitive because the transferred brachial nerves carry control signals intended for the missing limb: attempts to move the missing limb generate EMG signals that can be used to control corresponding movements in a prosthesis.

-TMR surgery requires an understanding of the anatomy and functions controlled by the four major infraclavicular branches of the brachial plexus.
+TMSKR surgery requires an understanding of the anatomy and functions controlled by the four major infraclavicular branches of the brachial plexus.

 - Musculocutaneous nerve